bitrise-io/devcenter/_articles/caching/about-caching.md

 ---
 The caching will tar all the cached directories and dependencies, and store them securely in Amazon S3.

-!!! note "Cache Expiring"
-    The Build Cache, related to a __specific branch__, expires/is auto-deleted after 7 days,
-    __if there's no new build on that branch in the meantime__.
+__IMPORTANT__: The Build Cache, related to a __specific branch__, expires/is auto-deleted after 7 days, __if there's no new build on that branch in the meantime__.
 This means that __if you do builds on a specific branch every day__ (more frequently than a week), __it'll never expire/won't get deleted automatically__.
 If you don't start a build on that specific branch for more than 7 days, then the related cache will be removed, and your next build will run like the first time, when there was no cache for that branch yet.

 ## Setup